Aspect Ratio Universal Rectangular Layouts: Conclusions

-We claim that at most two horizontal segments in \layout intersect both $s_1$ and $s_3$.
-Indeed, if there are three or more such segments (Fig.~\ref{fig:3cut2}), let $s'$ be one of them other than the lowest or highest.
-Then $s'$ is a side of some rectangle $r'$ in \layout, which is adjacent to both $r_1$ and $r_3$, but not adjacent to the boundary of $B$, hence $\{v(r_1),v(r'),v(r_3)\}$ is a 3-cut in $G$.
-It follows that $s_2$ ($s_4$) is the highest (lowest) horizontal segment that intersects both $s_1$ and $s_3$.
-Since \layout is one-sided, then $s_4$ is the side of some rectangle $r_4$ in \layout.
-If $s_4$ is the bottom side of a rectangle $r_4$ in \layout, then $\{v(r_1),v(r_2),v(r_3)\}$ is a 3-cut in $G$.
+We claim that at most two maximal horizontal segments in $\mathcal{L}$ intersect both $s_1$ and $s_3$ in the interior of $R$.
+Suppose, to the contrary, that three or more such segments (Fig.~\ref{fig:3cut2}).
+Let $s'$ be one of them other than the lowest or highest.
+Since \layout is one-sided, $s'$ is a side of some rectangular face $r'$ in \layout, which is adjacent to both $r_1$ and $r_3$, but not adjacent to the boundary of $R$, hence $\{v(r_1),v(r'),v(r_3)\}$ is a 3-cut in $G$.

+In the remainder of the proof, we may assume that at most two maximal horizontal segments intersect both $s_1$ and $s_3$ in the interior of $R$.
+Consequently $s_2$ ($s_4$) is the highest (lowest) such segment.
+Since \layout is one-sided, $s_4$ is the side of some rectangular face $r_4$ of \layout.
+If $s_4$ is the bottom side of $r_4$, then $\{v(r_1),v(r_2),v(r_3)\}$ is a 3-cut in $G$.
 We may assume that $s_4$ is the top side of a rectangle $r_4$ in \layout.
 Since no segment intersects both $s_1$ and $s_3$ below $s_4$, then $r_4=R_1$ (as in Fig.~\ref{fig:3cut3}).